robolyst/osquant/content/dockerising_client_portal/index.md

 The container is increadibly light weight.
 As of this writing, the image is less than 70MBs!

-Creating the image is a matter of downloading the portal, unzipping and running:
+Creating the image is a matter of downloading the portal, unzipping and running.
+The `Dockerfile` for this is:

 ```Dockerfile
 FROM openjdk:8u212-jre-alpine3.9